 Your Selected Place: what’s the name of the Place you’re developing a Vision for?

-Greater Montreal Area, covers an area close to 4,250 km^2.
+We are developing a vision for the Greater Montreal Area, a region close to 4,250 km^2.

 What country is your selected Place located in?